Mr. Denning Drives North

 Mr. Denning Drives North is a 1951 British mystery film directed by Anthony Kimmins and starring John Mills, Phyllis Calvert and Sam Wanamaker.
 Alec Coppel wrote the script, adapted from his own 1950 novel of the same title.
 An aircraft manufacturer accidentally kills his daughter's boyfriend and tries to dispose of the body.

 Plot

 Wealthy aircraft manufacturer Tom Denning and his wife Kay have a daughter, Liz, who is having an affair with Mados, an international crook.
-Denning meets with Mados in an attempt to get him away from his daughter, but accidentally kills him with a punch when Mados falls and strikes his head.
+Denning meets Mados in an attempt to get him away from his daughter, but accidentally kills him with a punch when Mados falls and strikes his head.
 Instead of calling the police, Denning disposes of the body in a ditch.
 He tries to disguise the identity of the body by placing a large ornate ring on a finger.
 A gipsy finds the body and steals the ring.
 Later, torn with his guilt, Denning goes back to pick up the body only to find that it has disappeared.